YegorKozlov/aem-fiddle-scripts/install-package-from-dam/README.md

 There can be situations when you need to install a JCR package but you don't have access to the CRX Package Manager (http://localhost:4502/crx/packmgr/index.jsp)

 AEM Fiddle comes to rescue.
-The idea is to upload your package in DAM and then programmatically upload and install it.
+The idea is to upload your package in DAM and then programmatically upload and install it using the JCR Package Manager API

 ```Java
 <%@include file="/libs/foundation/global.jsp"%><%